 Materials Needed

-Scripture: Let’s remember that they are BIBLE teachers.
+Scripture: Let’s remember that we are BIBLE teachers.
 Scripture should consequently be central not only to the presentation of the lesson but also lesson preparation.
-Encourage teachers to read the Scripture provided in this section prior to reading the the lesson as presented in the curriculum.
-That will provide greater potential for the teacher to be guided by the Spirit in preparation.
-It will also give teachers an unbiased view of the passage(s) being taught so they are able to compare the curriculum’s interpretation against what they read.
-Ultimately this can affect a teacher’s passion toward what is being taught.
+When we take time to read the Scripture provided in this section prior to reading the curriculum, we’ll have greater potential of being guided by the Spirit in preparation.
+We’ll tend to have a more unbiased view of the passage(s) being taught so we’re able to compare the curriculum’s interpretation against what we read.
+Ultimately this can affect our passion toward what’s being taught.

-Lesson Summary and/or Lesson Outline: Though not all curriculum include a summary or outline, it is helpful if provided.
-The summary will give the big picture perspective.
-It will help teachers see where they will be going and where the various parts of the lesson fit.
-Ultimately this can affect teachers’ decisions of what is important to keep included in the lesson as it provides context.
+Lesson Summary and/or Lesson Outline: Though not all curricula include a summary or outline, it is helpful if provided.
+The summary gives the big picture perspective.
+It helps us see where we’ll be going and where the various parts of the lesson fit.
+Ultimately this can affect decisions of what is important to keep included in the lesson as it provides context.

 Lesson Aims: The same Scripture passage can be approached from various angles.
-Teachers must understand the slant the curriculum will take which zeros in on the focus.
-This is important so teacher’s are able to bring any adjustments or tweaks into alignment with the key objectives of the lesson.
+We must understand the slant the curriculum takes which zeros in on the focus.
+This is important so we’re able to bring any adjustments or tweaks into alignment with the key objectives of the lesson.
 Ultimately this can affect cohesiveness of a lesson.

-Materials Needed: Some materials are provided with the curriculum ready to use and some must be collected or put together.
-Looking at this information early on in the preparation stage will give teachers sufficient time to pull this material together.
-When not looked at early enough, some teachers will find themselves cutting out certain activities, not testing, or doing a sloppy job.
+Materials Needed: Some materials come with the curriculum ready to use, and some must be collected or put together.
+Looking at this information early on in the preparation stage will give us sufficient time to pull this material together.
+When not looked at early enough, we might find ourselves cutting out certain activities, not testing, or doing a sloppy job.
 Ultimately this can affect learning.

 More Teacher Training Resources: Choosing & Using Curriculum